Ask the Question Project

 Stories of experience are the most powerful agent of change in addressing the stigma of mental illness.
 ATQ aims to shine a light on and build awareness about the impact of suicide, through photographic portraits and interviews that will represent lived experience.
 We want to give people the opportunity to share their story, and put a face to the statistics around suicide.
 To show that the people who struggle are not just numbers, but our friends, families, coworkers, and ourselves.

-We will be selecting 10-15 survivors along with someone they have identified as a support, to share their story through an interview and photography session.
-Sessions will be scheduled in April and May of 2018.
+10-15 survivors along with someone they have identified as a support were selected to share their stories through individual interview and photography sessions.
+Sessions are scheduled throughout spring of 2018.
 The artist team will create the exhibit that will be showcased at a kick-off event in September 2018, National Suicide Prevention month.

 Beginning in September 2018, the exhibit and will rotate in various artist exhibit locations throughout the county.